Military Diversion in California

 Diversion suspends, postpones, or presses the pause button on your criminal case for a certain amount of time to give you time to do certain things, like a treatment program.

 If you successfully complete diversion, the criminal charges, including DUI cases, are dismissed.

-You also may legally answer that you have never been arrested for or charged with the diverted offense (unless you apply for a position to become a peace officer).
+You also may legally answer that you have never been arrested for or charged with the diverted offense (unless you apply for a become a peace officer).

 California has diversion programs that apply to all misdemeanors.
 These can be found in Penal Code sections 1001 through 1001.95.

 The Wade Court specifically states, “Section 1001.80, subdivision (l) thus eliminates any doubt about the Legislature's intent to include military defendants accused of misdemeanor drunk driving offenses within the scope of the military diversion statute: “Notwithstanding any other law, including Section 23640 of the Vehicle Code, a misdemeanor offense for which a defendant may be placed in a pretrial diversion program in accordance with this section includes a misdemeanor violation of Section 23152 or 23153 of the Vehicle Code.”
 Wade v.
 Superior Court (2019) 33 Cal.App.5th 694.

 California Penal Code Section 1001.80 is the pretrial diversion law for Military Diversion.
 Military Diversion has the following elements which must be met:

 - the defendant was, or currently is, a member of the United States military,

 - the defendant may be suffering from any one of several mental health problems, and

 - such mental health issue is a result of the defendant's military service.